rehierl/abstract-properties/14-x-types-of-scopes/14-3-implementations/1-2-howto-exit.md

 As mentioned before, any implementation must explicitly create and maintain objects, each of which can be said to represent some amount of knowledge.
-An implementation must therefore explicitly mark the object it associates with a particular scope as being closed, as soon as it has exited the corresponding scope.
-This to keep an implementation's knowledge base in a consistent state.
+An implementation must therefore explicitly mark the object it associates with a particular scope as being closed.
+This to keep the implementation's knowledge base in a consistent state.

 ```
 <r> .. <p> .. <n> c(n) </n> s(n) </p> s(p) .. </r>